martin-sicho/genui/doc/source/usage/develop/qsar.rst

 In QSAR modelling, an important decision is the choice of molecular descriptors so you will likely want to implement calculation of your own.
 Doing so is easy and it is again done through the definition of a special class.
-This time we will need to implement the `DescriptorCalculator.__call__` method of the `DescriptorCalculator` abstract class defined in the `genui.qsar` package.
+This time we will need to implement the :code:`DescriptorCalculator.__call__` method of the `DescriptorCalculator` abstract class defined in the `genui.qsar` package.

-Lets say we would like to have the `qsarextra` extension provide a new set of chemical descriptors.
+Lets say we would like to have the :code:`qsarextra` extension provide a new set of chemical descriptors.
 We have to create a new module under :code:`genui.qsar.extensions.qsarextra.genuimodels`, but this time we will name it :code:`descriptors.py`.